mikkokallio/bicep-workshop/docs/unit_2.md

 - The file now has parameters `appServicePlanInstanceCount`, `appServicePlanSku`, and `cosmosDBAccountLocations`.
 However, currently you only need `productName`, so you can remove the last two parameters from the file and modify the first one so that the parameter's name and value correspond to what is needed.
 - Deploy using the parameter file, so the command changes like this: `az deployment group create --template-file main.bicep --parameters main.parameters.json`.
 - If you add any new parameters in later exercises that would be useful to insert automatically, update the parameter file.

+## Task 2.7: Add a database and secure its secrets

+Let's add a SQL db, along with secure parameters and integration with a Key Vault.
+This article https://learn.microsoft.com/en-us/training/modules/build-reusable-bicep-templates-parameters/6-exercise-create-use-parameter-files?pivots=cli explains some relevant concepts and gives examples.

+- Add two new parameters: `sqlAdmin` and `sqlPassword`.
+Both are strings.
+- Add a description for each parameter.
+- Also add the `@secure()` decorator.
+These two parameters are secrets and therefore need this decorator.
+- Try deploying the template.
+How does the new decorator affect things?

 [<<< Previous](https://github.com/mikkokallio/bicep-workshop/blob/main/docs/unit_1.md) [Next >>>](https://github.com/mikkokallio/bicep-workshop/blob/main/docs/unit_3.md)